krishnaydv22/foodApp_backend/README.md

-# 🍽️ Food Ordering App - Spring Boot Backend
+# 🍽️ Food Land - Online Food Delivery Platform

 This is a **Food Ordering REST API** built using **Java and Spring Boot**.
 It provides all the core backend functionalities required for an online food delivery platform — including user registration, menu browsing, order placement, and admin-based food item management.